 The analysts do not need to belong to a central, elite intelligence department.
-Someone does need to take an organization-wide view of the security intelligence function, make decisions about resources and priorities, and track progress, but success is achievable under a variety of organizational structures.
-You could have a central group with dedicated security intelligence analysts, or a small group inside the security operations and incident response organization.
-Alternatively, members of the different cybersecurity groups may be responsible for analyzing security intelligence for their direct colleagues.

-In Chapter 14, we discuss how the organizational structure often evolves as the security intelligence function matures, and Chapter 15 provides advice on how to organize a core security intelligence team.
+Someone does need to take an organization-wide view of the intelligence function, make decisions about resources and priorities, and track progress, but success is achievable under a variety of organizational structures.
+You could have a central group with dedicated intelligence analysts, or a small group inside the security operations and incident response organization.
+Alternatively, members of the different security groups may be responsible for analyzing intelligence for their direct colleagues.
+In Chapter 19, we discuss how the organizational structure often evolves as the intelligence function matures, and Chapter 20 provides advice on how to organize a core intelligence team.

-Section 2: Applications of Security Intelligence
+Section 2: Applications of Intelligence for Security Teams